cobriant/tidyverse_koans/README.md

-# tidyverse koans
+# Tidyverse Koans

 Koans are a great way to learn to program because:

-  - You're learning by doing (I can't overemphasize the importance of this one)
+  - You're learning by doing
   - You work in the development environment you'll use (R scripts in RStudio), not in a separate online environment like with Datacamp or LearnR
   - Feedback is immediate (Ctrl/Cmd Shift T to test your answers)
   - The koans are self-paced